-Dear <<Name 1>>:
+Dear <<FirstName>> <<LastName>>:

-McSweeney & Ricci Insurance ("McSweeney & Ricci") is writing to inform you of an incident that may affect the privacy of some of your information.
+L. & J.G.
+Stickley, Inc. ("Stickley") writes to inform you of an incident that may affect the privacy of some of your information.
 We are providing you with an overview of the incident, our response, and steps you may take to better protect yourself, should you wish to do so.

 What Happened?
-On January 29, 2021, McSweeney and Ricci identified the presence of malware on certain computer systems in our environment.
+On November 5, 2020, Stickley identified the presence of malware on certain computer systems in our environment.
 We immediately commenced an investigation to determine the full nature and scope of the incident and to secure our network.
-Through this investigation, we determined that in connection with the malware event an unauthorized actor accessed certain systems within our network between January 28-January 31, 2021.
-As a result, it is possible the unauthorized actor may have accessed or acquired information regarding certain individuals that was located within these systems, including you.
+Through this investigation, we determined that in connection with the malware event, an unauthorized actor accessed certain systems within our network between October 19, 2020 and November 5, 2020.
+As a result, the unauthorized actor acquired information regarding certain individuals located within these systems, including you.

 What Information Was Involved?
 We conducted a thorough review of the relevant systems to identify the types of information stored there and to whom it related.
-Our review determined that your information was present in the affected systems and it is possible that your information could have been accessed or acquired by an unauthorized actor.
-This information may include your name, date of birth, driver's license number, and/or Social Security number.
+On or about June 1, 2021, our review determined that your information was present in the affected systems and was acquired by an unauthorized actor.
+This information included your name and <<Variable Text 2>>.
 While we have no reason to believe that any identity theft or unauthorized use of the affected information has occurred, we are making you aware of this incident in an abundance of caution.

 What We Are Doing.
-Following this incident, we took immediate steps to improve the security of our environment and increase our overall security posture.
-We will be implementing additional training and education to our employees to prevent similar future incidents.
-As an added precaution, we are also offering you complimentary access to <<Variable Data 3 - CM Length>>> months of credit monitoring and identity theft restoration services, through TransUnion Interactive.
+We have strict security measures to protect the information in our possession, and we have worked to add further technical safeguards to our environment.
+Following this incident, we took immediate steps to improve the security of our environment and increase our security posture.
+We are also implementing additional training and education to our employees to prevent similar future incidents.

+As an added precaution, we are also offering you complimentary access to <<Variable Text 3>> months of credit monitoring and identity theft restoration services, through IDX.
 You will need to enroll yourself in these services if you wish to do so, as we are not able to activate them on your behalf.
 Please review the instructions contained in the attached Steps You Can Take to Help Protect Your Information for additional information on these services.

 What You Can Do.
 We encourage you to review the enclosed Steps You Can Take To Help Protect Your Information for additional steps you may take and information on what you can do to better protect against the possibility of identity theft and fraud, should you feel it is appropriate to do so.
-We also encourage you to enroll in the complimentary credit monitoring services we are offering you.
+You may also activate the complimentary credit and identity monitoring services we are offering.

 For More Information.
-If you have questions about this letter, please call 866-988-3874 between the hours of 9:00 a.m. and 9:00 p.m., Eastern Time, Monday through Friday.
+We understand that you may have questions about this incident that are not addressed in this letter.
+If you have additional questions, please call 1-833-325-1765 between the hours of 9:00 a.m. and 9:00 p.m., Eastern Time, Monday through Friday.

 We sincerely regret any inconvenience or concern this incident may cause.
+Protecting your information is important to us, and Stickley remains committed to safeguarding the information in our care.